tuxtof/labs/calm/lab1/calm_workshop_lab1.rst

 Create Blueprint Workflow
 =========================

-In general, the Blueprint creation flow goes:
+.. noote:: In general, the Blueprint creation flow goes:

 1. Create Object in Application Overview or select existing object from the workspace or the Overview panel.
 2. Configure the object in the configuration pane.